Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1

 Nimmo has reached base safely at least twice in all eight games the Mets have played.
 After getting three singles Wednesday, New York’s oft-smiling leadoff hitter is 13 for 28 (.464) with eight walks on the season.

 Realmuto walked and Segura singled against reliever Jeurys Familia in the seventh, putting runners on the corners with one out.
-Loup came on and induced a double-play grounder from pinch-hitter Didi Gregorius to hold the Phillies at bay.
+Loup induced a double-play grounder from pinch-hitter Didi Gregorius to hold the Phillies at bay.

+“It was a big spot in the game.
+It definitely got everybody going,” Loup said.
+“It got a good reaction out of the crowd, too.
+It’s nice to hear the fans out there and I think it gets the boys going a little extra.”

 With one out in the bottom of the inning, the Mets chased Wheeler following consecutive singles by Lindor and Smith.
 Alonso lifted a sacrifice fly against reliever Sam Coonrod, extending the lead to 3-1.